 AyeNay uses a proprietary process in order to function.
 While the engine under the hood is advanced, actually using AyeNay is as simple as texting or using social media.

 At this point in AyeNay development, we are using the Gab.ai platform.
 More on why we chose Gab below.
 We will be expanding to using WordPress and Disqus discussion.
-We’ll integrate Facebook, Twitter, Reddit, YouTube and other robust social media, as well as faithful standbys such as email, texting, and telephone.
+We’ll integrate Facebook, Twitter, Instagram, Reddit, YouTube, an online forum, and other robust social media, as well as faithful standbys such as email, texting, and telephone; and innovative approaches such as integrating Zello and teleconferencing.
+And we won’t neglect a PR campaign: getting covered by media, working on Google SEO, community listservs, online forums, and so on.

 The following are some notes about the choice of Gab.